 Veterinary doctors examining the bottlenose dolphin (Foto: TUDAV/A.Dede)

 Veterinary Doctor providing medicine during transportation (Foto: TUDAV/A.Dede)

 Security boat during transportation (Foto: TUDAV/ A. Tonay)

-After put in the netted pool (Foto: TUDAV/A. Tonay)
+After placing in the netted pool (Foto: TUDAV/A. Tonay)

 Veterinary Doctors’ final preparations before the release of the dolphin into the nature (Foto: TUDAV/A. Tonay)